weDevsOfficial/wp-project-manager/readme.md

 Found any bugs?
 Please create an [issue](https://github.com/tareq1988/wp-project-manager/issues) on github.

 ## Contribute
 This is a beta version right now and should have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.

 ## Contribution
 * French translation by Corentin allard
 * Dutch translation by eskamedia
 * Brazilian Portuguese translation by Anderson
-* German translation by Alexander Pfabe
+* German translation by Alexander Pfabel
 * Spanish translation by Luigi Libet
 * Indonesian translation by hirizh
+* Polish translation by Jacek Synowiec

 ## Changelog

 = 0.4.3 =

 * new: Spanish translation
 * new: German translation